Have you ever wondered why horses have so many different coat colors? Let’s solve this puzzle and find out if the

 - Is it possible to predict the color of foals when certain mares and stallions are mated?

 - We can determine how to increase the chances of a particular color.

-This article is intended for those interested in horse color but have no formal training in genetics.
+This article is intended for those interested in horse colors and patterns but have no formal training in genetics.
 We will learn basic concepts about horse color genetics and inheritance.